Ollie and Viv Artist Retreat

 Outcomes

 The residency facilitated creative exchange, professional development, and regional connection.
 Guests benefitted from a supportive environment for developing projects, while the community gained exposure to diverse artistic practices, skill-sharing, and new cultural perspectives.
 The residency’s open and flexible approach allowed both formal and informal collaborations to flourish, contributing to the town’s cultural infrastructure and reinforcing its creative identity.
+The program also extended beyond making Harden-Murrumburrah accessible to creatives.
+When not used by artists, the space was made available at below-market rates on airbnb, encouraging visitors to the region, many of whom reported that they otherwise would not have visited.

 Ongoing

+Following repairs from the February natural disaster, the residency will reopen in June 2026, expanding its CACD and placemaking impact.
+The revitalised space will continue to provide participatory artistic engagement, supporting visiting creatives through mentorship, location support, and connection with local networks.
 Building on partnerships developed through Regional Arts NSW’s Work of Art program and the RALLY arts-led revitalisation initiative, the residency will embed collaborative creative practice into ongoing local projects.
-By maintaining accessible accommodation and fostering long-term engagement, Ollie & Viv (which will likely be renamed ‘Third Place Studio’ will continue to strengthen the region’s cultural economy, sustain creative activity, and develop enduring community and professional networks.
+By maintaining accessible accommodation and fostering long-term engagement, Ollie & Viv (which will be renamed ‘Third Place Studio’) will continue to support the region’s cultural economy, sustain creative activity, and develop enduring community and professional networks.